 • From the north, Denmark reaches deep down all the way to Magdebourg, along the way annexing Hambourg, Brème and Lunebourg (to add insult to injury, all cities on the map are represented in their French spelling).

-• Denmark gets a new neighbor: Imperial Russia, her westward thrust halting only at the Elbe, henceforth marking the Danish-Russian border.
+• Denmark gets a new neighbor: Imperial Russia, its westward thrust halting only at the Elbe, henceforth marking the Danish-Russian border.
 Berlin, Dresden, Torgau and other ancient German cities now owe allegiance to the Tsar rather than the Kaiser.

 • In 1913, Austria was still an empire in its own right.
 Rather than collapsing after the war, as it did in real life, it retains Bohemia (part of independent Czechoslovakia after 1918) and gains Bavaria, adding fabled cities such as Munich, Nuremberg and Schweinfurt to its holdings.